-In any application for a decree of divorce, the court can review any previous arrangements made by the couple such as a separation agreement or judicial separation, particularly if the circumstances of either spouse has changed.
+In any application for a decree of divorce, the

+court can review any previous arrangements made by the couple such as a separation agreement or judicial separation particularly if the circumstances of either spouse has changed.

 A divorce is intended to be a final separation with the intent that the spouses become as financially independent from one another as is possible.
-It should be pointed out that following the divorce, either spouse may be entitled to apply to court to review and amend the orders made under the divorce, should there be a significant change in the circumstances of one or both of the former spouses.
+It should be pointed out that following the divorce, either spouse may be entitled to apply to court to review and amend the orders made under the divorce should there be a significant change in the circumstances of one or both of the former spouses.

-Irish divorce is not fault-based so, once a couple fulfils the legal requirements, either partner is entitled to a divorce.
-A hearing in court is always held in private so only the spouses are allowed into the courtroom.
+Irish divorce is not fault-based so once a couple fulfils the legal requirements for a divorce, either partner is entitled to a divorce, however badly they may have behaved.
+A hearing in court is always in camera, that is, no members of the public are allowed into the courtroom.
+If a couple can agree on most issues before the hearing, it can be relatively short and straight forward.
+It also saves on legal fees, particularly if you apply for a consent divorce.